Codechef27/readme-generator/assets/readme test/README.md

   ## Usage

-  used to create a professional readme file for a repo
+  A user can generate a professional README.md file

   ## Install Instructions

-  clone the repo, navigate to the files in your code editor and run node index in the terminal
+  clone the repo, navigate to the files and run in the terminal with node.js

   ## Tests